utdk/utdk_profile/modules/custom/utexas_scheduled_transitions/README.md

 Restricts scheduled content moderation transitions to top-of-hour times (00 minutes, 00 seconds).

-## Purpose

-When using the [Scheduled Transitions](https://www.drupal.org/project/scheduled_transitions) module, this module enforces that all scheduled transitions must occur at the top of the hour (e.g., 2:00 PM, not 2:15 PM or 2:30 PM).

 ## How It Works

 The module provides **three layers of validation**:

+1. The module enables scheduled transitions for all existing node types on a site
-1. **Client-side normalization (JavaScript)** — When an editor selects a time, minutes and seconds are automatically set to 00:00.
+2. **Client-side validation (JavaScript)** — When an editor selects a time, minutes and seconds are automatically set to 00:00.
-2. **HTML5 attribute** — The datetime input's `step` attribute is set to 3600 seconds (1 hour), which some browsers respect.
+3. **HTML5 attribute** — The datetime input's `step` attribute is set to 3600 seconds (1 hour), which some browsers respect.
-3. **Server-side validation** — The form validation handler rejects any submission where minutes or seconds are not 00.
+4. **Server-side validation** — The form validation handler rejects any submission where minutes or seconds are not 00.

 This ensures that even if an editor somehow bypasses the client-side behavior (e.g., via browser dev tools or direct API calls), the server rejects invalid times.